-During the winter operating season, guests are not allowed to hike, snowshoe or travel uphill on the ski trails.
+During the winter operating season, skiers wishing to ski up are required to visit the Adventure Centre to sign a waiver; snowshoers are allowed to access the trail head off the bottom of K&P only or a snowshoe lift ticket may be purchased to walk down the hill.
 This policy protects all guests, skiers and riders.
 The Resort offers numerous hiking trails that are suitable for both winter and green season use.

 We recommend the use of helmets on the slopes.
 Keep in mind that your behavior has as much or more to do with the safety of the sport than any piece of equipment.
 The Ontario Snow Resorts Association offers additional resources for consumers to learn about helmets.

 Calabogie Peaks has 2 chairlifts and a carpet lift.
 Every skier and boarder must load, ride, and unload responsibly.
 For information on lift safety, check out KidsOnLifts.org for tips, advice, and FAQs.
 “No Horsing Around” is a motto we hope to ingrain in every skier and boarder.

 - The trails and terrain parks are designed for use by skiers and riders only and any form of downhill descent other than by skis or snowboard is prohibited.